KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 The broadcast returns a transaction id, also called the `bindtxid`.
 Copy this information into the text editor.

-Assuming all is properly created and executed, we may now review our new gateway using [gatewaysinfo:](../../../basic-docs/antara/antara-api/gateways.html#gatewaysinfo)
+Assuming everything is properly created and executed, we may now review our new gateway using [gatewaysinfo:](../../../basic-docs/antara/antara-api/gateways.html#gatewaysinfo)

 ```bash
 ./komodo-cli -ac_name=HELLOWORLD gatewaysinfo insert_bindtxid